Should you be using Mailchimp’s own forms?

 - They’re easy to make look pretty

-OK, so the hosted form can look a little ‘old fashioned’ at times, but you can still brand it and add text and images… and the landing pages are very easy to make look good using Mailchimp’s design system which you should be familiar with from the sending campaigns area.
-And if you’re ok with CSS (Cascading Style Sheets), then making the embedded forms look good when added to your website should be simple.
+OK, so the hosted form can look a little ‘old fashioned’ at times, but you can still brand it and add text and images, and if you’re ok with CSS (Cascading Style Sheets), then making the embedded forms look good when added to your website should be simple.
+Plus the landing pages are very easy to make look good using Mailchimp’s regular design system (which you should be familiar with as it’s the same one you use to send campaigns).

 - They handle the full sign up process

 Mailchimp makes it very easy, and within their forms section have all the options you need to sign people up and manage the process, including the whole double opt in side of things (if you are using it), welcome to the audience emails, profile updates and unsubscribes – and of course, all of them can be made to look fully branded.

 - You can make lots of different landing pages and link them to automations

-At times, it was a struggle to create a nice looking form – but then came Mailchimp landing pages and you could easily create lots of different forms and pages, all connected to the same audience… and use the “signup source” field to identify people who completed that specific form and send them a welcome email (and thus you could send a document/leaflet just to them – as you’d be able to spot those who completed a specific form which mentioned they’d get the document/leaflet amongst everyone else joining your audience).
+At times, it was a struggle to create a nice looking form – but then came Mailchimp landing pages and you could easily create lots of different forms and pages, all connected to the same audience… and either use the “signup source” field or tags to identify people who completed that specific form and send them a welcome email (and thus you could send a document/leaflet just to them – as you’d be able to spot those who completed a specific form which mentioned they’d get the document/leaflet amongst everyone else joining your audience).

 - They are GDPR friendly